-Learning Outcome(s): Documents their learning from the practice of skills they propose using in the dissertation research process.
+1. Documents their learning from the practice of skills they propose using in the dissertation research process.

-ELC-786 Information Systems and Change, 4 semester credits
+ELC-786 Information Systems and Change

 Structure, function, and procedures for developing information systems associated with change.
 This course covers selecting appropriate equipment and interfacing with instructional information systems.
 Students explore the power and influence of information systems as well as their relationship to the history of change.